simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 ### saml
   * AttributeConsumingService: allow to set isDefault and index options.
   * Encrypted attributes in an assertion are now decrypted correctly.
+  * Prefer HTTP-Redirect binding for an AuthnRequest if available.

 ### smartattributes
   * Fix to make the `add_authority` option work.